xoolive/traffic/docs/quickstart.rst

                 flight.plot(ax[index], color="#f58518", alpha=0.5)

-So it is now time to do a preliminary visualisation with a basic background, including administrative boundaries of Greater Paris Area and the Seine river as an additional landmark:
+So it is now time to do a preliminary visualization with a basic background, including administrative boundaries of Greater Paris Area and the Seine river as an additional landmark: